Location and Accessibility

 Our sanctuary, fellowship Great Room, and religious education classrooms are fully accessible to those using wheelchairs or having limited mobility.
-We have wide doors into the church lobby, sanctuary, and Great Room, however, a few doors may be difficult for some people to open without help.
+We have wide doors into the church lobby, sanctuary, and Religious Education Building Great Room, however, a few doors may be difficult for some people to open without help.
 All of the rest rooms are fully accessible.

 We have parking spaces, in both the south (shown) and north parking lots, dedicated to folks with mobility issues.
 In addition, all sidewalks into the buildings have accessibility ramps.

 Pastoral care is available to everyone regardless of ability.
 We want to know if you feel unwelcome, patronized or marginalized because of a disability.
 We might not be able to remedy every situation, but we can give a compassionate ear and a willingness to enlist the help of others.

 Large print hymnals and Orders of Service are always available.
 Please ask any of our Sunday greeters for help.

 If you would like a campus orientation tour during the week, contact the church office to make arrangements.